 Hand-Sanitizing Stations >

 Washing hands with soap and water is the best way to get rid of germs in most situations.
 If soap and water are not readily available, individuals are encouraged to use an alcohol-based hand sanitizer (containing at least 60% alcohol).
-Schools will provide hand-sanitizing stations at every school entrance and exit, in the cafeteria, in every class, and on every bus and transportation vehicle.
+Schools will provide hand sanitizer at every school entrance and exit, in the cafeteria, in every classroom, and on every bus and transportation vehicle.

 If your child has sensitivities to hand sanitizer, please communicate this with your child’s teachers so they can provide your child other opportunities to clean their hands.